 The outsourcing models we’ve discussed today offer tangible benefits for businesses with different priorities.
 Take, for instance, the onshore option.
 It grants geographical proximity to have complete control over the development process.
 But consider offshore or nearshore development outsourcing; you will have to delegate a large portion of tasks to outside specialists.

 Here’s a quick glance at the key peculiarities of each outsourcing model:

 |Can be rather tangible

 Which is the best option for your case?
 Unfortunately, there is no immediate answer to that question.
 However, you can approach this issue by considering your project objectives.
 Do you need to cover hard-to-fill positions?
 Will you be satisfied with remote team management in onshore vs nearshore vs offshore countries while reducing project costs?

 Once again, you must be guided by your particular priorities when choosing between offshore, onshore, or nearshore outsourcing.
 But one alternative can take the best from the three models.
 The hybrid model could become a go-to solution for companies willing to combine offshore and on-site resources for the best results.

 Hybrid Model: a Mix of Local and Remote Resources

 Say software development is not your core competence.
 You can search for tech specialists in different countries and add them to your on-site team.
-For example, you can opt for Geomotiv’s IT staff augmentation and offshore dedicated development team services to quickly add individual developers or full-cycle teams in no time.
-With vast experience in forming and operating hybrid development teams, we are sure to add immediate value to your company and comply with stringent budget and time requirements.
+For example, you can opt for Geomotiv’s IT staff augmentation and dedicated team services to assemble full-cycle teams or add individual developers in a 2-week period.
+With vast experience in forming and operating hybrid development teams, we will surely add immediate value to your company and comply with stringent budget and time requirements.